klemenjak/YoMoPie/README.md

 in case you use PCB, code, or material for research purposed, we kindly ask you to cite our paper:

-* Title:
-* Authors:
-* Conference:

-* Title: YoMoPie: A User-Oriented Energy Monitor to Enhance Energy Efficiency in Households
+* *Title*: YoMoPie: A User-Oriented Energy Monitor to Enhance Energy Efficiency in Households
-* Authors: Mr. Christoph Klemenjak, Mr. Stefan Jost and Dr. Wilfried Elmenreich
+* *Authors*: Mr. Christoph Klemenjak, Mr. Stefan Jost and Dr. Wilfried Elmenreich
-* Conference: 2018 IEEE Conference on Technologies for Sustainability (SusTech)
+* *Conference*: 2018 IEEE Conference on Technologies for Sustainability (SusTech)

-'''
+'''bibtex
 @INPROCEEDINGS{klemenjak2018yomopie,
 author={C. Klemenjak and S. Jost and W. Elmenreich}, booktitle={2018 IEEE Conference on Technologies for Sustainability (SusTech)},